Multiply the harvest by giving toward the $1 million match! Give Now!

 I believe the Lord wants us to know these truths deep unto deep:

-• God determines our days, and He is with us in our circumstances
+• God determines our days, and He is with us in our proverbial prison cells of circumstances.

 Final Encouragement

-“Therefore, since we are surrounded by such a huge crowd of witnesses to the life of faith, let us strip off every weight that slows us down… We do this by keeping our eyes on Jesus, the champion who initiates and perfects our faith.” -Hebrews 12:1-2, NLT
+“Therefore, since we are surrounded by such a huge crowd of witnesses to the life of faith, let us strip off every weight that slows us down, especially the sin that so easily trips us up.
+And let us run with endurance the race God has set before us.
+We do this by keeping our eyes on Jesus, the champion who initiates and perfects our faith.
+Because of the joy awaiting him, he endured the cross, disregarding its shame.
+Now he is seated in the place of honor beside God’s throne.
+Think of all the hostility he endured from sinful people; then you won’t become weary and give up.” -Hebrews 12:1-3, NLT

 Explore More: